Mlaiel/iacherie/docs/GIT_WORKFLOW.md

 ---

-This comprehensive Git workflow guide provides everything needed for effective version control and collaboration on the Ainflue platform.
+This comprehensive Git workflow guide provides everything needed for effective version control and collaboration on the IA Chérie platform.
 It covers branching strategies, commit standards, pull request processes, release management, and automation tools to ensure high code quality and smooth development workflows.